PatelPushpak/SmartRoute-Optimizer_optiRoute-innovators/README.md

 - **Vehicle Selection:** Assigns the best-suited vehicle based on weight, capacity, and distance constraints.
 - **Time & Capacity Optimization:** Balances trip duration and load capacity to maximize resource utilization.

-## ⚠️ Limitations
-- **Median Imputation for Missing Values:** Assumes a normal distribution, which might not always be valid.
-- **80:20 Split Without Stratification:** Can lead to an imbalanced test dataset.
-- **No Outlier Treatment:** Extreme values may skew model performance.

 ## 📚 References
 - [A comprehensive study on optimizing Delivery Routes through Generative AI](https://www.researchgate.net/publication/384467526_A_comprehensive_study_on_optimizing_Delivery_Routes_through_Generative_AI_using_Real-Time_Traffic_and_Environmental_Data)